primitivefinance/rmm-ethers/etc/rmm-ethers.api.md

     //
     // (undocumented)
     positionRenderer: PositionRendererContract;
+    // Warning: (ae-forgotten-export) The symbol "PositionRendererProxyAdmin" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    positionRendererProxyAdmin: PositionRendererProxyAdmin;
+    // Warning: (ae-forgotten-export) The symbol "PositionRendererTransparentUpgradeableProxy" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    positionRendererTransparentUpgradeableProxy: PositionRendererTransparentUpgradeableProxy;
     // Warning: (ae-forgotten-export) The symbol "FactoryContract" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)